oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 4. Analyze various database versions and the number of instances for each version or you can choose PDB 18.3 highlighted above page.

 5. Explore the pie chart to see the breakdown of database inventory by color-code percentages.
-Also, in the **Graphical View**, choose **Trend** radio button to see the growth of a given database instance over a period of time.
+Also, in the **Graphical View**, choose the**Trend** radio button to see the growth of a given database instance over a period of time.

  ![](images/Em_Config_Compliane_dbtrends_Image_3.png " ")